Open for Business

 East Montgomery County Improvement District (EMCID)

-Created in 1997 through Senate Bill 921 and ratified by local voters, the East Montgomery County Improvement District is at the forefront of economic and community development activities within its 158 square miles located just north of the Montgomery/Harris County line, Kingwood, and the northern city limits of Houston, making it the largest improvement district in the nation.
-The District collects a $.01 - $.015 sales tax on all sales taking place within its borders.
-These monies are in turn used to promote and maintain economic and community development activities in East Montgomery County.
+Created in 1997 by the Texas Legislature, the East Montgomery County Improvement District (EMCID) is at the forefront of development activities within its 158 square miles.
+The District, led by an elected eight-member Board of Directors, collects a $.01 - $.015 tax on all sales taking place within its borders.
+Sales tax collection over the course of EMCID's 20 fiscal years has increased by 576 percent, from just over $1.7 million in 1999 to a projected $11.5 million in 2019.
+Revenue is used to promote and maintain economic, community, and educational development activities in East Montgomery County.

-The East Montgomery County Improvement District is led by President & CEO, Frank McCrady, and eight elected Board of Directors who serve four-year terms: Chairman Brenda Webb, Vice Chairman Dale Martin, Scott Hesson, Treasurer, Stephen Carlisle, Secretary, Dr. Katherine Persson, Assistant Secretary and Directors Leonard Rogers, Isidor Ybarra, Jr., and Martin Zepeda.
+The East Montgomery County Improvement District is led by President & CEO Frank McCrady and eight elected Board of Directors who serve four-year terms: Chairman Brenda Webb, Stephen Carlisle, Secretary, Fred Wetz, Treasurer, Dr. Katherine Persson, Leonard Rogers, Richard Tramm, and Martin Zepeda.

 The East Montgomery County Improvement District is located at 21575 U.S. Hwy 59 North, Suite 200, New Caney, Texas 77357.
 The office telephone number is 281.354.4419 or visit their website at www.emctx.com.